Rǫgnvaldr Guðrøðarson: Sources

 The main source for Rǫgnvaldr and his reign is the thirteenth- to fourteenth-century Chronicle of Mann, a historical account of the rulers of the Hebrides and Mann—the Crovan dynasty in particular—which survives in a Latin manuscript dating to the mid fourteenth century.
 Although the chronicle is the region's only contemporary indigenous narrative source, it is certainly not without its faults.
 Not only is its chronology suspect in parts, but it appears to be biased in favour of one branch of the dynasty over another—specifically the line of Rǫgnvaldr's rival half-brother over that of his own.
 Other important sources are royal acta of the dynasty.
 Of the twenty or so examples of such sources, six (all copies) were issued during Rǫgnvaldr's career.
-Numerous sources from outwith the dynasty's domain—such as mediaeval chronicles and annals composed in England, Ireland, Scotland, Wales, and the Continent—also pertain to his life and times.
+Numerous sources from outside the dynasty's domain—such as mediaeval chronicles and annals composed in England, Ireland, Scotland, Wales, and the Continent—also pertain to his life and times.
 Several Scandinavian sagas also provide useful information, although the historicity of such sources is debatable in certain circumstances.
 Also important is surviving correspondence between the dynasty and the English royal court, and the Vatican as well.
 In addition, certain Welsh genealogies, and a contemporary Irish praise-poem composed in Rǫgnvaldr's honour, also cast light upon Rǫgnvaldr's life and times.